Sons of the Pioneers —

 May 2001

-Cool Water RCA record - Sons of the Pioneers I was playing via the Macintosh's speakers some old Sons of the Pioneers songs for my son's bedtime.
-Along the Santa Fe Trail, Cool Water, O Bury Me Not on the Lone Prairie, The Oregon Trail, Red River Valley, Tumbling Tumbleweeds, and so on.
+Cool Water RCA record - Sons of the Pioneers I was playing via the Apple Macintosh's speakers some old Sons of the Pioneers songs for my son's bedtime:

 See, there will be another World War with Germany, and people at universities will invent these room-sized logic computing machines.
 Then big organizations will make even bigger computers, like the Air Force (ex Army Air Corps) will use to manage fleets of huge bombers that can fly across the ocean in case we need to bomb Russia.